stelzinga/MF/Management_Framework.md

 3. False Positive: a breach has been incorrectly identified i.e., a breach was found, but it is not a breach.
 4. False Negative: a lack of breach has been incorrectly identified i.e., a breach should have been found but wasn't.

-Remediation consists of defining actions from the conclusions from Analysis, including improvement of the Control process itself (to solve False Positives and False Negatives).
+Remediation consists of defining actions from the conclusions from the Analysis, possibly including improvement of the Control process itself for example to avoid  False Positives and False Negatives.
 These actions need integration in Planning, Organising and/or Leading.

 Note that above Control logic focuses on Results.
 It is, however, possible to Control the Input as well as the manner the Result is achieved i.e. the Steps of the Process.
 In addition, the approach described above can be performed on a granular level as well as a higher level.
-As such it is possible to perform Controls on Input, the Steps and/or Result of individual Processes, of Objectives, or of entire Goals!
+As such it is possible to perform Controls on Input, the Steps and/or Result of individual Processes, Objectives, or entire Goals.
 When applied on a granular level it is often called Quality Control.

 Key deliverables of Controlling are:
 - Journal